microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 **This Academy will walk you through the steps necessary to get started and prosper as a Microsoft Partner.**

 > This content has migrated to our new Level Up platform.
-Please use [this link](https://skillupwithlevelup.com/course-detail/1671736) and the code `FIWJ-WCUW` to register: .
+To ensure you get the most recent information, please use [this link](https://skillupwithlevelup.com/course-detail/1671736) and the code `FIWJ-WCUW` to register:

 ### What is a Partner?